Cisco Talos warns about malicious cryptocurrency mining attacks

 The report concluded, “The number of ways adversaries are delivering miners to end users is staggering.
 It is reminiscent of the explosion of ransomware we saw several years ago.
 This is indicative of a major shift in the types of payloads adversaries are trying to deliver.
 It helps show that the effectiveness of ransomware as a payload is limited.
 It will always be effective to ransom specific organizations or to use in targeted attacks, but as a payload to compromise random victims its reach definitely has limits.
 At some point, the pool of potential victims becomes too small to generate the revenue expected.”

 By contrast, the report noted that “crypto miners may well be the new payload of choice for adversaries.
 It has been and will always be about money, and crypto mining is an effective way to generate revenue.
 It’s not going to generate large sums of money for each individual system, but when you group together hundreds or thousands of systems it can be extremely profitable.
 It’s also a more covert threat than ransomware.
-A user is far less likely to know a malicious miner is installed on the system other than some occasional slowdown.
+A user is far less likely to know a malicious miner is installed on the system, [even if there is] some occasional slowdown.
 This increases the time a system is infected and generating revenue.”

 The Cisco Talos post was written by Nick Biasini, Edmund Brumaghin, Warren Mercer, and Josh Reynolds, with contributions from Azim Khodijbaev and David Liebenberg.